harlantwood/Enlightened_Structure/Software_Zero/index.md

 Open Source Ethos
 -----------------
-enlightened structure Software Zero is being developed as a volunteer effort, supported by our team's belief in the power and promise of these platforms.
+Software Zero is being developed as a volunteer effort, supported by our team's belief in the power and promise of these platforms.